mamaratunga/countries/README.md

 Things I would like still like to complete:

-* Handle Observables better (possibly with async pipe) to avoid memory leaks
+* Handle Observables unsubscription or translate to Promises to avoid memory leaks
-* Handle HTTP error responses
 * Significant aesthetics overhaul (color, padding, spacing)
 * Add testing
 * Update README with User Stories